New Years Eve Drinks

 1 cup light cream

-Bring your oatmilk to a boil and add honey stirring until it is dissolved.
+Warm your oatmilk over very low heat, so that it is just warm enough to add the honey and dissolve it.
 Gradually add whisky and stir until it is mixed in well.
 Stir in the cream and remove from heat.
+Vegans can use golden syrup or simple syrup in place of the honey.

 Hot Buttered Rum